subaruclover/APIS/README.md

   The above software has been tested on the following operating systems.
   - macOS Catalina, Big Sur, Monterey

-Similar to Linux, but the preparation has slightly difference.
-It is recommend to use homebrew to install the necessary virtual environments.
+Similar to Linux, but the preparation has slight difference.
+It is recommended to use homebrew to install the necessary virtual environments.
-A detailed process could found at [Dropbox](https://paper.dropbox.com/doc/Installation-of-APIS-on-MacOS-yMl7Y7qofbLHPB98nL5uG).
+A detailed process could be found at [Dropbox](https://paper.dropbox.com/doc/Installation-of-APIS-on-MacOS-yMl7Y7qofbLHPB98nL5uG).

 ### ▼ Software and hardware information required for energy exchange using actual DC/DC converters and batteries
 Use apis-dcdc_batt_comm instead of apis-emulator.